yinfredyue/yinfredyue.github.io2/_posts/2021-04-20-[3]-user-environment-&-protected-control-transfer.md

 ## Protected Control Transfer

-Exceptions and interrupts are both *protected control transfers*, casuing CPU to switch from user mode (CPL=3) to kernel mode (CPL=0), without giving the user-mode code any opportunity to interfere the kernel or other environments.
+Exceptions and interrupts are both *protected control transfers*, causing CPU to switch from user mode (CPL=3) to kernel mode (CPL=0), without giving the user-mode code any opportunity to interfere the kernel or other environments.

 An *interrupt* is caused by asynchronous event, like I/O activities.
 An *exception* is caused synchronously by currently running code, like division by zero and invalid memory access.
 Each interrupt/exception is identified by a number in 0-255 (called *vector*).